rails/rails/guides/source/4_0_release_notes.md

 * `config.threadsafe!` is deprecated in favor of `config.eager_load` which provides a more fine grained control on what is eager loaded.

 * `Rails::Plugin` has gone.
-Instead of adding plugins to `vendor/plugins` use gems or bundler with path or git dependencies.
+Instead of adding plugins to `vendor/plugins` use gems or Bundler with path or git dependencies.

 Action Mailer
 -------------